aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 ### Recap

 * Linear regression is used to predict a value (like the sale price of a house).
-* Given a set of data, first try to fit a line to it.
+* Given a data set, first try to fit a line.
 * The cost function tells you how good your line is.
 * You can use gradient descent to find the best line.